Graham Sales PHASA Professional Hunter of the year 2018

 In general, an exceptional trophy quality goes hand in hand with high populations of game.

-The hunting season starts in June and ends in November.
+The hunting season starts on 1 April and closes on 30 November.
 Personally we prefer the months towards the end of the season (September / October / November) for the following reasons; most of the tall grass has been burnt, and new fresh grass is coming out which not only attracts game but also visibility while hunting is much better; the area does have a lot of water but some temporary watering holes have dried up so game is more concentrated.

 Contact Graham Sales Safaris today to find out more.

 Although you’ll find most of Mozambique’s visitors heading straight for its sandy, Indian Ocean coastline, the country’s previously depleted game reserves are once again teeming with wildlife – and gaining fast traction on the hunting Safari map.